lekhrajdinkar/solution-engineer/01_aws/06_Security/04_1_KMS_SSA.md

   - all other service which requires encryption.

 - **KMS API call**
-  - all above service makes api to kms.
+  - all above service makes api call to kms.*
   - we can api call with **cli/sdk**
     - to encrypt/decrypt anything(eg:env var) using kms-key-1